 The last stop on our Golden Circle drive was the Blue Lagoon.
 While the Blue Lagoon is not technically located on the golden circle, what trip to Iceland would be complete without a trip to the Blue Lagoon.
 It is regarded by many as the best thing to do in Iceland and not without good reason!

 After a lot of sightseeing in the Golden Circle, the Blue Lagoon is the ideal place to soak sore tired muscles.
+We have visited the blue lagoon twice (both in summer and in winter and both times were good).

 We were completely mesmerized and in awe of the blue lagoon – the steam floating off the top of the baby blue water really makes the blue lagoon feel like a magic place.